 these translated into English so that we can challenge the

 Under certain circumstances your Home Living Advisor or

-Neighbourhood Partner will complete the sheets on your behalf and
+Neighbourhood Partner may complete the sheets on your behalf

-Without diary booklets, the Trust will find it extremely
+Without diary sheets, the Trust will find it extremely

 difficult to take action against perpetrators